 Forcing the device into recovery (DFU) mode should resolve it.

-Guided Access is an indispensable feature for devoting your device to a single task.
+Guided Access on iPhone and iPad is an indispensable feature for devoting your device to a single task.

 Parents who share their iOS gadgets with children should find Guided Access very helpful.
 And while we’d like to see more options, including designating areas of an app to be restricted from touch on a per-screen or per-tab basis, Guided Access in its current incarnation should help keep your easily distracted junior from posting pictures of his nose on your Facebook page.